A Survey on Multilingual Mental Disorders Detection from Social Media Data: Limitations

 \section{Limitations}

-Our paper aims to provide a comprehensive review of cross-cultural language differences and the datasets available for developing multilingual NLP models.
+Our paper aims to provide a comprehensive survey of cross-cultural language differences and the datasets available for developing multilingual NLP models.
 We included 108 data collections in this study and carefully reviewed each paper cited in our survey.
-However, it is possible that we may have overlooked some works that do not explicitly mention in their title or abstract that they focus on non-English languages.
+However, it is possible that we may have overlooked some works that do not explicitly mention in their title or abstract that they focus on languages other than English.